 Serenity descends on you when you are at Jibhi because all you can hear is the sound of the gurgling river down your window and bird songs.
 And all you have got to do is cherish the lush green mountains loaded with pines and cedars.
-Or walk away on any of the numerous beautiful nature trails which are present around Jibhi in almost every direction.
+Or walk away on any of the numerous beautiful nature trails which are present around this offbeat place in Himachal in almost every direction.

 Jibhi Travel Guide

 Jibhi has become fairly popular among Indian travelers in recent years.
 However, tourists from other countries discovered this treasure more than two decades ago.
-During that time there were hardly any guest houses, hotels or infrastructure to support tourism here.
-The village is still not too commercialized and only accommodation options you would find here are home-stays run by locals.
+During that time, there were hardly any guest houses, hotels, or infrastructure to support tourism here.
+The village is still not too commercialized and only accommodation options you would find are Jibhi homestays run by locals.

 Jibhi is one of the nearest villages to the famed Jalori pass, Sirlosar lake, Chehni Fort and the Great Himalayan National Park (GHNP).
-In addition to exploring all of these places, one can also indulge in angling in the Tirthan river or simply enjoy the beauty of the village and hospitality of residents.
+In addition to exploring all of these places, you can also indulge in angling in the Tirthan river.
+Or you enjoy the beauty of the village and the hospitality of residents.
 You can either make a dedicated trip to Jibhi or club your trip to Tirthan Valley with Jibhi.

-The ambiance of Jibhi relaxes you and the most instinctive thing that you would want to do there is Nothing!
+The ambiance of Jibhi relaxes you, and the most intuitive thing that you would want to do there is nothing!
 You would want to sit at the banks of the river, read a book, soak in the peace around you and relish the views.
 But the wanderer in me couldn’t resist the temptation of walking through the forest.
 I set off with our host Hansraj, a professional mountaineer on nearby trails.